Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 A roche moutonnée is a more resistant rock in the path of a glacier.
 Light abrasion from the above subglacial material occurs on the upvalley (stoss) side, resulting in striations, grooves, and polishing from subglacial debris.
 There may also be pressure melting at a local scale on this side.

 As this meltwater is forced up and over the roche moutonnée, mechanical plucking and freeze-thaw weathering occur.
-On the downvalley (lee) side, the **pressure release** results in refreezing into ice, while the glacier continues to move, thereby pulling away the rock.
+On the down-valley (lee) side, the **pressure release** results in refreezing into ice, while the glacier continues to move, thereby pulling away the rock.

 Roche moutonnées are generally concentrated in areas of **competent bedrock**, such as *granitoids* (Glasser, 2002).